nkowaokwu/igbo_api/README.md

 ## Testing

-This project's test uses locally stored MongoDB data, so to spin up an instance of MongoDB and run the tests run:
+Tests use both locally stored MongoDB and JSON data, so to spin up an instance of MongoDB and start the tests at the same text, run:

 ```
 yarn test